LIGHT FIXTURE INSTALLATION AND SAFETY TIPS

 - When you receive your package, open it immediately to ensure all of the parts are included in the box and intact.
 The instruction manual should include a diagram of all of the parts included with the fixture.

 - If there are fragile parts (e.g. glass globes), keep them in a safe place until installation--away from kids, pets, potential falls and so on.

 - Check the existing junction box to be sure it can hold the weight of the new fixture.
 If in doubt, replace the junction box with one that is approved for the weight of your new fixture.
 Ceiling fans and heavy lights should always be supported by the ceiling joists.

 - If you are inexperienced in electrical wiring or light fixture installation, or just feel like you can't complete the job yourself, always contact a licensed electrician.

 - ALWAYS shut off power to the circuit before attempting removal of an existing fixture or fixture installation.
 NEVER attempt to replace a fixture while the wire is "hot."

 - Be aware that even after the circuit has been switched off, there is a chance there may be live (hot) wires in the ceiling box.
-To ensure that all of the wires are off, use a circuit tester (you can get these at any hardware store).
+To ensure that all of the wires are off, use a circuit voltage tester (you can get these at any hardware store).

 - Never exceed the maximum wattage of the fixture.
 If you do, you could cause a fire.

 - Be sure that the junction box you are using can support the weight of the ceiling fan or fixture you are installing.
 If installing a heavy chandelier or ceiling fan, the hardware should always be mounted to the ceiling joists.